 After the rescue, the Dicks were socially austrasized because he didn’t go down with the ship.
 They also suffered financially.
 They built a magnificant staircase in their home that folk said was reminicent of the one on the Titanic.

 1916 census lists this family as: Albert A Dick 35 yrs b 1881 Manitoba; Vera T Dick, 25 yrs born Ontario; G Vera Dick, 10 months, daughter, born Alberta (b 1915) living in Alexander Hotel, 34 Calgary East, Calgary, Alberta.
 His ethnicity was Scotch.
 Hers was Irish.

-My Dad, Samuel Gillespie and his wife, Amy (Hydman) parted by about 1910.
-Amy Gillespie, age 24, appeared in Calgary in this 1911 census, claiming to be a widow, with a six year old granddaughter, Eileen, born in Quebec in 1905.
+My Dad, Samuel Gillespie and his 2nd wife, Amy (Hydman) parted by about 1910.
+Amy Gillespie, age 24, appeared in Calgary in the 1911 census, claiming to be a widow, with a six year old granddaughter, (actually her daughter ) Eileen, born in Quebec in 1905.
 Amy and Eileen were living in a boarding house with nine men.